pdemeulenaer/my-ds-documentation/docs/documentation/Bash_Documentation.rst

 Most of them below are in command mode

+- :340 - go to line 340  (we can also directly open the file at line 340: vi +340 foo.c)

 - x - to delete the unwanted character

 - u - to undo the last the command and U to undo the whole line